Robin Day (designer)

-Robin Day OBE RDI FCSD (25 May 1915 - 9 November 2010) was one of the most significant British furniture designers of the 20th century, enjoying a long career spanning seven decades.
-An accomplished industrial and interior designer, he was also active in the fields of graphics and exhibitions.
+Robin Day OBE RDI FCSD (25 May 1915 - 9 November 2010) was one of the most significant British furniture designers of the 20th century, with a career spanning more than 70 years over several disciplines, ranging from industrial and interior design to graphics and exhibitions.

 Career

 Early life, education and marriage

 Robin Day grew up in the furniture-making town of High Wycombe in Buckinghamshire.
 High Wycombe Technical Institute, where he was a junior day student, had close links with the local furniture industry.
-Being gifted at drawing, Day progressed to High Wycombe School of Art in 1931 and then won a scholarship to study design at the Royal College of Art in 1934.
+Day progressed to High Wycombe School of Art in 1931 and then won a scholarship to study design at the Royal College of Art in 1934.
 On leaving the RCA in 1938, there were no suitable openings in the furniture industry, so he made architectural models and took a teaching post at Beckenham School of Art, where he developed a ground-breaking course in 3D design.

 Day met his future wife, Lucienne Conradi, in 1940 at a dance at the RCA, where she was studying printed textile design.
 They married in 1942, moving into a flat in Chelsea.
 In 1952 the couple moved to a house on Cheyne Walk, their home and joint studio for the next 50 years.